ZK Fault Proof VM

 l1Headbytes32L1 block hash at which the L1 state was sampled.
 Authenticates all observed L1 data.

-startingOutputRootbytes32Output root of the parent game (or anchor state if parentIndex == type(uint32).max).
+startingProposal.rootbytes32Super root hash of the parent game's claim, or the anchor state if parentIndex == type(uint32).max.
+Starting point for all chain state transitions.

 Output